-The country characteristics described to this point suffer from two shortcomings given the nature of the home countries and OFC countries that our sample of firms is associated with.
+The country characteristics described to this point suffer from two shortcomings given the nature of the home countries and OFC countries in our sample.
 First, many of our most interesting and controversial firms come from the People's Republic of China, but the La Porta et al (1998) indexes do not include this country given its complex and continuing evolution away from a centrally-planned command economy.
 Second, we are interested in the characteristics of both countries where firms do business and countries or jurisdictions where firms are incorporated.
 The smaller OFC countries are also not included in the La Porta et al (1998) indexes.